Moser-Tardos Algorithm with small number of random bits: Analysis of the algorithm

 As such, the analysis of the algorithm is very similar to the analysis of other versions of the MTA that exist in the literature: we associate to each $(\cal M,\rnd)$ a combinatorial gadget $\cal L_{\cal M,\rnd}$ which we call a landscape, which essentially consists of a forest with decorations.
 The most important feature of $\cal L_{\cal M, \rnd}$ is that we can recover the part of $\rnd$ which was utilised in the run of the algorithm on $(\cal M, \rnd)$.
 This, together with bounds on the number of landscapes of a given size, will lead to the desired bound.

 The main reason to prove Theorem~\ref{thm-main} first under the extra assumptions is to explain what needs to be modified for the general case of Theorem~\ref{thm-main}.
-This explanation is presented at the end of Subsection~\ref{subsec-interludium} and we hope that it motivates well the remaining constructions which involve landscapes, which are presented in Subsections~\ref{subsec-restrictions} and~\ref{subsec-equiv}.
+This explanation is presented in Subsection~\ref{se:ideas} and we hope that it motivates well the remaining constructions which involve landscapes, which are presented in Subsections~\ref{subsec-restrictions} and~\ref{subsec-equiv}.
 The proof of the general case of Theorem~\ref{thm-main} will be presented in Subsection~\ref{subsec-mainproof}. \end{myrem}